 - 2 cloves elephant garlic or ~6 cloves regular garlic (can't have too much garlic, am I right?!)

-- 2 bags vegan cheese I used a blend of Daiya and Violife shredded mozzarella.
-Use whatever tf you love. *See notes.
+- 2 bags vegan cheese I used a blend of Daiya and Violife shredded mozzarella. *See notes.

-- 2 packages Beyond Meat, Beyond Beef Plant-Based Ground sub Impossible or whatever else if that's your jam
+- 2 packages Beyond Meat, Beyond Beef Plant-Based Ground Sub Impossible or other if desired.

-- 4 tbsp vegan yogurt I used Silk plain almond milk because it's what I had.
-Whatever tf you love m'k?
+- 4 tbsp vegan yogurt I used Silk plain almond milk.

-- 1 package tofu firm or extra firm will work, just not silken
+- 1 package tofu Firm or extra firm will work.

 - 2 lemons juiced